 Sarah Carlson, Executive Director

 Sarah Carlson is the executive director of the Historic Homestake Opera House.
-Sarah is an imaginative and proud Wakonda, SD farm kid.
+Sarah is a proud Wakonda, SD farm kid.
 She moved to Lead in 2008 after spending 15 years in Sioux Falls, SD where she used her design talents as a custom publishing creative director and as a volunteer for downtown revitalization and her voice talents in the 40-member choir at St. Joseph Cathedral in Sioux Falls and as an on-air and live event promotions emcee for nearly 10 years.

 Passionate about imagery and interpretation her whole life, she joined up with TDG Communications in Deadwood, SD in 2008 as an associate creative director for the advertising agency who assisted clients in tourism and nonprofit work.
 Sarah dove into the executive director position at the Opera House in 2011, assisting in strategic planning, organizational structuring, and the funding and planning of restoration projects, including the design of a large in-house interpretive exhibit for the century-old theater.
 In three years, the organization doubled the number of performing arts, educational events, and tours.